worldonestart/DystopiaWorld/README.md

-- 👋 Hi, I’m Luke
+- 👋 Hi, I’m Luke.
 - 👀 I’m interested in Software Development and Hacking.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on any experience or projecr that will further my learning
+- 💞️ I’m looking to collaborate on any experience or project that will further my learning.
 - 📫 You can reach me at lrlehan@icloud.com

 <!---